Home Brewing Troubleshooting — Common Problems and How to Fix Them

 Share

-Symptoms: No airlock activity after 48 hours.
-Causes and solutions: The most common cause is temperature — if your fermentation area is below 15°C, yeast will be sluggish or inactive.
-Move to a warmer location (18–24°C is ideal for most ale yeasts).
-Also check that the lid is sealed properly and the airlock is correctly filled with water — a leaking lid means CO2 escapes without bubbling through the airlock.
-If temperature isn't the issue, the yeast may be old or inactive — pitch a fresh sachet of homebrew yeast or use a Gervin GV7 Restart Yeast to get a stuck fermentation going again.
+If there's no airlock activity after 48 hours, the most common cause is temperature — below 15°C and most yeasts are inactive.
+Move to a warmer location (18–24°C is ideal).
+Also check the lid is sealed and the airlock is correctly filled with water.
+If temperature isn't the issue, pitch a fresh sachet of Gervin GV12 Ale Yeast or use GV7 Restart Yeast to get a stuck fermentation going.
+See our full home brew FAQ for fermentation questions.